ramanireddy5/Extion-UI-UX-Internship/README.md

 # Task-1: User Interface Redesign for an E-commerce Website
  ## Overview

-This repository contains the design for a grocery e-commerce website created in Figma.
+This task contains the design for a grocery e-commerce website created in Figma.
 The design includes four frames, each detailing different aspects of the website's user interface.

 ## Design Features